davmac314/dinit/doc/linux/DINIT-AS-INIT.md

 functionality, although at the cost of the losing automated integration.

 Some packages may rely on the "logind" functionality of Systemd for session/seat management.
-This same functionality is also provided by Elogind and ConsoleKit2, though I'm not sure to what degree nor level of compatibility.
+This same functionality is also provided by the Elogind and ConsoleKit2 packages.

-In general I've found it quite possible to run a desktop system with Dinit in place of SystemD, but my needs are minimal.
-If you're running a full-fledged desktop environment like Gnome or KDE you may experience problems (which, I believe, should not be intractable, but which may require implementation/shims of Systemd APIs in some cases).

 The basic procedure for boot (to be implemented by services) is as follows:

-- mount early virtual filesystems
+- Mount early virtual filesystems (if not done by initramfs).
-- start device node manager
+- Start device node manager.
-- trigger device node manager (udevadm trigger --action=add) to add boot-time device nodes (or run additional actions for nodes already created if using kernel-mounted devtmpfs)
-- set the system time from the hardware realtime clock
+- Set the system time from the hardware realtime clock, if available.
-- run root filesystem check
+- Run root filesystem check.
-- remount root filesystem read-write
+- Remount the root filesystem read-write.
-- start syslog deamon
-- various miscellaneous tasks: seed the random number generator, configure the loopback interface, cleanup files in /tmp, /var/run and /var/lock
+- Various miscellaneous tasks: seed the random number generator, configure the loopback interface, cleanup files in /tmp, /var/run and /var/lock
+- Start syslog deamon.
-- start other daemons as appropriate (dhcpcd, any networking daemons)
+- Start other daemons as appropriate (dhcpcd, any networking daemons).
-- start getty instances on virtual terminals
+- Start getty instances on virtual terminals (allows user login).

 The service description files and scripts in the `services` subdirectory provide a template for accomplishing the above, but may need some adjustment